 Aboriginal patient experience

-BHI and the Centre for Aboriginal Health are working together to collect the experiences and outcomes of care for Aboriginal people admitted to NSW public hospitals.
+BHI and the Centre for Aboriginal Health are working together to collect the experiences of care for Aboriginal patients who receive healthcare services in NSW.

-Healthcare in Focus 2017 examined healthcare in the context of three important dimensions of performance – accessibility, appropriateness and effectiveness – for more than 60 measures and one third of these measures related to the experiences and outcomes of Aboriginal people.
+Healthcare in Focus 2017 examined healthcare in the context of three important dimensions of performance – accessibility, appropriateness and effectiveness – for more than 60 measures.
+One third of these measures related to the experiences and outcomes of Aboriginal people.

 Detailed information about Aboriginal patients’ experiences of hospital care in NSW